EtienneCmb/visbrain/docs/sleep.rst

 n                       Next window
-mouse wheel             Move the current window a                       Insert Artefact in the hypnogram 0                       Insert Wake stage in the hypnogram 1                       Insert N1 stage in the hypnogram 2                       Insert N2 stage in the hypnogram 3                       Insert N3 stage in the hypnogram
+mouse wheel             Move the current window a                       Insert Artefact in the hypnogram w                       Insert Wake stage in the hypnogram 1                       Insert N1 stage in the hypnogram 2                       Insert N2 stage in the hypnogram 3                       Insert N3 stage in the hypnogram